-Energy Conservation - The Town will support the efforts of energy providers, government agencies and programs, and others to inform residents about energy conservation measures.
+7. Energy Conservation - The Town will support the efforts of energy providers, government agencies and programs, and others to inform residents about energy conservation measures.
 The use of energy-efficient materials or designs is highly encouraged, including LEED certification.
+The Tow encouraged, including LEED certification.
 The Town will consider the use of energy efficient alternatives when upgrading local buildings or equipment.